TAMS-Group/tams_robotiq_bluetooth/README.md

-# Serielle Bluetooth Connection for Robotique Gripper and FT Sensor
+# Serial Bluetooth Connection for Robotique Gripper and FT Sensor

 Since some robotic arms, like the UR5 do not provide a communication connection inside, it is necessary to lay the cables for connected grippers or sensors on the outside of the arm.
 This leads to entanglement and to unintented contact with other objects.
 We created a device which can be installed at the end of the arm and which provides multiple bluetooth connections, thus making the cables unnecessary.